 On the 10 August 2020 the first webinar for the Young Lawyers Making Change Festival (YLMC) took place.
 This was the third YLMC conference but the first time it has ever been held virtually.
-The webinar saw a lively and insightful discussion between two prominent legal professionals: Mary-Rachel McCabe and Professor Jo Delahunty QC.
-They discussed their career history and journeys to the Bar, before delving into the professional difficulties within the industry and how to tackle these issues, concluding with a final Q&A.
+The ‘in conversation’ format saw a lively and insightful discussion between two prominent legal professionals: Mary-Rachel McCabe and Professor Jo Delahunty QC.
+They discussed their career history and journeys to the Bar, before delving into issues within the industry and how to tackle these, and concluding with a final Q&A.

 Mary-Rachel McCabe is a barrister at Doughty Street Chambers, specialising in social welfare and mental capacity law.
 She is involved with protecting children’s rights by frequently acting in judicial review proceedings for homeless children.
-Additionally, she has been involved in the Justice Alliance campaign to gain equal access to justice for all.
+Additionally, she has been involved in the Justice Alliance campaign advocating for equal access to justice for all.

-The second panellist, Professor Jo Delahunty QC, is one of the UK’s leading family barristers.
-As a judge, barrister and legal academic she is recognised for her work on cases with complex medical evidence, child sex abuse cases and her involvement with the legal team for 77 families involved in the Hillsborough inquest.
-Delahunty is known for dominating her cases and has been identified as a leading London silk in the industry bibles.
-As an advocate for improving diversity at the Bar she is a mentor for the Association of Women Barristers.
+Professor Jo Delahunty QC is one of the UK’s leading family barristers as well as being a Recorder and legal academic.
+Jo has won multiple industry awards for her work in contentious cases involving complex scientific and medical evidence and catastrophic injuries to / the death of a child, child sex abuse involving babies as young as a few months old, witchcraft/ ritualised abuse and ISIS radicalisation cases.
+Delahunty has been identified as a leading London Silk in the industry bibles.
+A fierce advocate for improving diversity at the Bar, she is a mentor for the Association of Women Barristers and patron of ‘Bridging the bar’, a charity set up this year to broaden the social and ethnic make- up of the Bar.

 McCabe opened discussions by exploring her journey to the Bar as the first in her family to go to university.
 She obtained a first-class degree from the University of Sussex in Law and Spanish.
 Her life after university commenced with a volunteering job working with a charity that helped asylum seekers.
 After this, McCabe obtained an internship at Hackney Community Law Centre which she explained is one of the reasons she is able to do what she does now.
-After the internship and a paralegal job, McCabe knew that she wanted a career in Legal Aid.
+After the internship and a paralegal job, McCabe knew that she wanted a career in legal aid.
 She targeted her applications to a limited number of chambers to achieve her aim and at 26 years old McCabe obtained her pupillage.

-Following on, Delahunty shared her journey to the Bar.
+Delahunty followed this by sharing her journey to the Bar.
 Similar to McCabe, she was raised in a working-class family and obtained a scholarship to study at the University of Oxford.
 She admitted that her years at university consisted of partying and missing lectures.
 After university she went into child abuse and child protection law, emphasising her love for what she does now.
-Later on in her career, Delahunty became a Child Protection silk.
+Delahunty took Silk in 2006.

-After discussing their personal journeys to the Bar, the panellists went on to note the variety of skills which should be developed to work within the legal sector.
-Delahunty emphasised the importance of having good communication skills, as talking to and working with a number of people is an integral part of a lawyer’s routine.
+After discussing their personal journeys to the Bar, the panellists went on to discuss the variety of skills which prospective legal aid lawyers should seek to develop to work within the sector.
+Delahunty emphasised the importance of having good communication skills, as talking to and working with a number of people from a variety of backgrounds is an integral part of a lawyer’s routine.
 She emphasised that legal professionals, particularly barristers, surprisingly ‘do not work in a vacuum’.